derek-corcoran-barrios/QuadraticCostScripts/README.md

 * *Stacklist:* The original stacklist used in function MultiSppQuad
 * *AmplFile:* The path to the file given by the AMPL model
-* *plot:* logical, wether to plot or not the stack, defaults to TRUE
+* *plot:* logical, weather to plot or not the stack, defaults to TRUE

 This function will return a list with a list with a stack with the index for each species, and a data frame with the results, this can be tested with the result (*Two.txt*) included in this repository: